zoranmedic/autograder/README.md

 This repository contains code used for evaluating lab assignments in the ["Introduction to Artificial Intelligence"](https://www.fer.unizg.hr/predmet/uuui/) course at FER.

-Autograder is implemented as a Python script that iterates through students' solutions, runs the tests for a given assignment, and outputs the log file containing evalatuion results.
+Autograder is implemented as a Python script that iterates through students' solutions, runs the tests for a given assignment, and outputs the log file containing evaluation results.

 For each lab assignment the text files used as input as well as JSON descriptors of tests which should be run, are given in a separate subfolder inside the `data` folder.
 Files for all new assignments should be placed in a new subfolder inside the `data` folder.
 Each assignment folder should contain two subfolders: (1) `files`, with all the input files that will be passed to the solution during evaluation, and (2) `test_suites`, with all the JSON files in which evaluation tests are defined.

+In addition, each assignments subfolder contains a folder with directory templates for three languages supported: Java, Python, and C++.

 ## Arguments